 The use of electronic cigarettes cannot be recommended.
 The liquid used in electronic cigarettes and the steam produced by electronic cigarettes contain substances that are harmful to health.

-We do not yet have enough researched scientific information on the use of electronic cigarettes in quitting smoking.
+We do not yet have enough research data on the use of electronic cigarettes in quitting smoking.